gcalvoCR/spring-boot-course/README.md

 In this repo I put together some practice and information related to Spring Boot.

-- How to create RestAPIs.
+1. How to create RestAPIs.
-- More comming soon...
+2. Spring Boot properties.
+3. Embedded tomcat server.
+4. Logbak and Log4j. *
+5. Spring Data JPA

 ## General commands